How to Boost SEO on Your WordPress Website [In10 Steps]

-If you don’t have images, videos, and other visuals to your site, start inserting them at every opportunity you get.
+If you don’t have images, videos, and other visuals on your site, start inserting them at every opportunity you get.
 Visual content is more comfortable to consume.
 Users like to receive brand messages via visual content.

 But Google doesn’t interpret visuals, so it relies on the description you add to visuals.
 For example, giving a name to your image will help search engines understand the right meaning of your visuals.
 Another thing to take care of is visuals may slow down the speed of the web page, which is a direct ranking factor.
-So make sure to use high-quality images in the small sizes that don’t interfere with page speed.
+So make sure to use high-quality images in small sizes that don’t interfere with page speed.